adibzailan/GistDownloader/README.md

 ## Usage

-1. Run the script by executing (where "XX" is the version to date):
+1. Run the script by executing:
    ```
-   python GistDownloader_vXX.py
+   python GistDownloader_v12.py
    ```
 2. The GitHub Gist Downloader window will appear.

 ### Downloading Gists

-1. Enter the GitHub username of the account whose gists you want to download.
+1. Enter the Gist ID of the gist you want to download.
-2. Input your GitHub Personal Access Token.
-(See [Creating a personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) for instructions on how to obtain one)
+2. Choose whether to enter your GitHub Personal Access Token manually or use a token file:
+   - If entering manually, input your token in the provided field.
+   - If using a token file, click "Browse" to select the file containing your token.
-3. Click the "Browse" button to select the location and name for the output file.
+3. Click the "Browse" button next to "Output File" to select the location and name for the output file.
-4. Click the "Download Gists" button to start the download process.
+4. Click the "Download Gist" button to start the download process.
 5. A success message will appear briefly on the button when the process is complete.
 The button will change color to a shade of coral (#FF6F61), which is a nod to the Studio Merpati branding.

 ## Error Handling

 The tool provides error messages in the following situations:
 - Any required field is left empty
-- Invalid GitHub username or personal access token
+- Invalid Gist ID or personal access token
 - Network connection issues
 - Insufficient permissions to write to the selected output location
+- Issues reading the token file (if using this option)

-When an error occurs, the "Download Gists" button will briefly turn red and display an error message.
+When an error occurs, the "Download Gist" button will briefly turn red and display an error message.

 ## Development

 This tool is developed using Python and the tkinter library for the graphical user interface.
-The main script is `GistDownloader.py`.
+The main script is `GistDownloader_v12.py`.

 ### Branding